parkermac/LO/extract/tef2/README.md

 ---

-`tracer_budget.py` forms volume-integrated budgets, combining section extractions, segment extracts, and river extractions.
+`tracer_budget.py` forms volume-integrated budgets, combining section, segment, and river extractions.

-To use this for a case with rivers you need to have extracted river time series from the appropriate forcing files, using `LO/extract/river/extract_rivers.py`.
+NOTE: To use this for a case with rivers you need to have extracted river time series from the appropriate forcing files, using `LO/extract/river/extract_rivers.py`.
+Also the time range of the river extraction has to match the time range of the section and segment extractions.

+UNDER CONSTRUCTION

+---